shekhargulati/52-technologies-in-2016/README.md

 21. **[Week 21: May 22, 2016](./21-strman)** [Java 8 String Manipulation Library](./21-strman/README.md).
 This week I wrote and released a Java 8 library to work with String.

+22. **[Week 22: May 29, 2016](./22-regex)** [Making Sense of Regular Expressions](./22-regex/README.md).
+In this tutorial, I will walk you through a series of examples that will help you learn about regular expressions.
+I will end this tutorial by covering a library [VerbalExpressions](https://github.com/VerbalExpressions) that you can use to programmatically build regular expressions.

 -----------
 You can follow me on twitter at [https://twitter.com/shekhargulati](https://twitter.com/shekhargulati) or email me at <shekhargulati84@gmail.com>.
 Also, you can read my blogs at [http://shekhargulati.com/](http://shekhargulati.com/)